sonofoven/AWS-Thumbnail-Generator/README.md

 - S3 event–driven workflow for fully automated processing
 - Infrastructure-as-code with Terraform (IAM, S3, ECR, Lambda)
 - One-command bootstrap to provision everything and push the initial image
-- GitHub Actions integration using repo secrets for ongoing deployments
+- GitHub Actions integration using repo secrets & variables for ongoing deployments